Ballard, Illinois

-Ballard was a small village located between Chenoa and Lexington, IL on the Union Pacific railroad.
+Ballard was a small village located between Chenoa and Lexington, Illinois, on the Union Pacific railroad.

 History

 At one point in time, Ballard had a decent population with a few businesses and homes.
-The last remaining marker of the settlement was The Graham and Bennion Elevator, better known to locals simply as "The Ballard elevator".
-The roughly 80 foot structure was demolished in 2006.
+The last remaining marker of the settlement was the Graham and Bennion Elevator, better known to locals simply as "the Ballard elevator".
+The roughly 80-foot structure was demolished in 2006.